worldwidewoogie/extraDimensions8/README.md

 A tool for generating Minecraft option strings can be found here:
   * http://minecraft.tools/en/flat.php

-2. custom

-The following presets are supported:
+The following custom presets are supported:
   * default
   * isleland
   * mountainmadness